 He worked with a number of prominent people during his lifetime where each left an impression in his heart.
 One such place is Florence which he visited during his short stay in Italy.
 The Florence Charterhouse in Galluzzo left an everlasting impression on his mind which embarked him to take the journey where he created impeccable structures touching the hearts of the people ever since.

-During the years 1908 to1910, he got the opportunity to work under Auguste Perret who was the architect of Art Deco which is the living example where his perception of art turned into visual arts influencing every object from buildings, fashion and accessories, carpentry and furniture, automotive (cars, trains, and ocean liners) and more during that era and till today.
+During the years 1908 to1910, he got the opportunity to work under Auguste Perret who was the architect of Art Deco which is the living example where his perception of art turned into visual arts influencing every object from buildings, fashion and accessories, carpentry and furniture, automotive (cars, trains, and ocean liners) and more during that era and still today.
 Much of his inspiration in the later life came from the works of Art Deco that later led him solely work for Cubism.

 1918 A landmark period of his life!
 The theory of Purism came into being.
 In the year 1917, he collaborated with his cousin Pierre Jeanneret professional and their partnership lasted till the Second World War.